TRUEJASONFANS/JavaFX-FrameRateMeter/README.md

 # JavaFX-FrameRateMeter
-A Application to test the java fx frame rate in different screen resolution.
+A Application to test the java swt-fx frame rate in different screen resolution.